2017 Edmonton attack: Perpetrator

 In 2019, Sharif was put on trial for eleven criminal charges: five counts of attempted murder, four counts of criminal flight from police causing bodily harm, one count of aggravated assault and one count of dangerous driving.
-He pled not guilty to all charges, but was ultimately convicted on all eleven offenses.
+He pled not guilty to all charges, but was ultimately convicted on all eleven offences.
 During the trial, he did not retain legal counsel, did not testify in his own defence, or call any witnesses.
 On December 13, 2019, Sharif was sentenced to a term of imprisonment of 28 years, found entitled to 3.3 years of pre-sentence credit, leaving 24.7 years to serve.

 Responses

 Domestic

 The attack was quickly condemned by Edmonton mayor Don Iveson, who expressed shock and sadness, thanking first responders and urging citizens to remain calm.
-Alberta premier Rachel Notley, and Canadian Prime Minister Justin Trudeau, also condemned the attacks and praised efforts of first responders.
+Alberta premier Rachel Notley and Canadian Prime Minister Justin Trudeau also condemned the attacks and praised efforts of first responders.
 Many other politicians issued statements condemning the attacks.
-Naheed Nenshi, the mayor of Calgary, Alberta condemned the attack, calling it a "terrible act of violence and hatred", and expressed Calgary's solidarity with Edmonton.
+Naheed Nenshi, the mayor of Calgary, Alberta, condemned the attack, calling it a "terrible act of violence and hatred", and expressed Calgary's solidarity with Edmonton.

 The National Council of Canadian Muslims condemned the attack.